Skip to content

 &HFF00FF00

-• Transparency FF (completely opaque), color 00FF00 (green).
+• Transparency FF (fully opaque), color 00FF00 (green).

-• Fully transparent: Transparency 00, for example, &H00FF0000 represents fully transparent red.
+• Fully Transparent: Transparency 00, for example, &H00FF0000 represents fully transparent red.

-• Fully opaque: Transparency FF, for example, &HFFFF0000 represents fully opaque red.
+• Fully Opaque: Transparency FF, for example, &HFFFF0000 represents fully opaque red.